ultibohub/Examples/VideoCoreIV/OpenVG/README.md

 * HelloVG - A simple introduction to the world of OpenVG, kind of Hello World for 2D graphics.

 * ShapesDemo - A demonstration of many of the available features of VGShapes, ported from the refcard example in the original library.

+* MultipleLayers - An example showing the use of multiple screen layers by combining the Hello VG example with some shapes moving around the screen.